brittwoodard/ayurveda-blog-project/_posts/2023-06-04-your-path-to-blissful-sleep.md

 ## Ratricharya: The Ayurvedic Nighttime Routine

 Ratricharya is an Ayurvedic nighttime routine that prepares the body and mind for restorative sleep.
 According to Ayurveda, the hours from sunset to sunrise are governed by the calming and nurturing energies of Kapha and Vata doshas.
 Ratricharya aims to harmonize these doshas, promoting deep and peaceful slumber.
 Principles of Ratricharya:

-Disconnect from Screens: As the sun sets, start winding down by limiting screen time.
+<u>Disconnect from Screens</u>\: As the sun sets, start winding down by limiting screen time.
 The blue light emitted by electronic devices can disrupt the production of melatonin, the hormone responsible for regulating sleep.

-Mindful Eating: Have a light and nourishing dinner at least two hours before bedtime.
+<u>Mindful Eating</u>\: Have a light and nourishing dinner at least two hours before bedtime.
 Avoid heavy, greasy, or spicy foods that may cause digestive discomfort during the night.

-Herbal Support: Incorporate Ayurvedic herbs known for their calming properties into your routine.
+<u>Herbal Support</u>\: Incorporate Ayurvedic herbs known for their calming properties into your routine.
 Herbs like Ashwagandha and Brahmi can help ease anxiety and promote relaxation.

-Abhyanga (Self-Massage): Treat yourself to a soothing Abhyanga using warm sesame oil or an Ayurvedic sleep oil.
+<u>Abhyanga (Self-Massage)</u>\: Treat yourself to a soothing Abhyanga using warm sesame oil or an Ayurvedic sleep oil.
 Massage your body in gentle, circular motions to release tension and promote a sense of grounding.

-Pranayama (Breathwork): Engage in calming breathwork, such as Nadi Shodhana (alternate nostril breathing), to quiet the mind and prepare for deep relaxation.
+<u>Pranayama (Breathwork)</u>\: Engage in calming breathwork, such as Nadi Shodhana (alternate nostril breathing), to quiet the mind and prepare for deep relaxation.

-Meditation and Mindfulness: Spend a few minutes in meditation or mindfulness to calm the mind and cultivate inner peace.
+<u>Meditation and Mindfulness</u>\: Spend a few minutes in meditation or mindfulness to calm the mind and cultivate inner peace.

-Create a Sleep Sanctuary: Ensure your sleep environment is conducive to relaxation.
+<u>Create a Sleep Sanctuary</u>\: Ensure your sleep environment is conducive to relaxation.
 Keep the room cool, dark, and free from distractions.

 ## Ayurvedic Sleep Tonic Recipe

-To enhance your Ratricharya practice and induce a peaceful slumber, try this simple Ayurvedic sleep tonic recipe:
+To enhance your Ratricharya practice and induce a peaceful slumber, try this simple Ayurvedic sleep tonic recipe: Ingredients:
-Ingredients:

-1 cup warm milk (cow's or plant-based)
-1/2 teaspoon Ashwagandha powder
-1/2 teaspoon Turmeric powder
-1 teaspoon honey (optional for added sweetness)
-A pinch of ground nutmeg or cardamom (optional)
+1 cup warm milk (cow's or plant-based) 1/2 teaspoon Ashwagandha powder 1/2 teaspoon Turmeric powder 1 teaspoon honey (optional for added sweetness) A pinch of ground nutmeg or cardamom (optional)

 Instructions: